osmphp/framework/doc/tutorials/flat-file-documentation-website/02-reading-application-configuration.md

 ## Creating `SettingsHint` Class

-As we cannot modify standard Dubysa class, we introduce [type hint](../../architecture/type-hints) for it.
+As we cannot modify standard Osm class, we introduce [type hint](../../architecture/type-hints) for it.

 Create directory `app/src/Docs/Hints`.